Lives are being lost to mental health issues. We need change.

 It doesn't matter if I struggle to leave the house and surround myself with other people.
-My leg sliding on the ground as I hyperventilate and struggle to move, I am panicking with crystal beads of sweat erupting on my forehead dripping onto the concrete ground and all I want to be is at home, home alone, because I am afraid of the outside and I am afraid of people and I am self conscious.
+My leg sliding on the ground as I hyperventilate and struggle to move.
+I am panicking with crystal beads of sweat erupting on my forehead and dripping onto the concrete ground and all I want to be is at home.
+Home alone, because I am afraid of the outside and I am afraid of people and I am self conscious.
 Speaking to people is like learning a new language.

 "It'll be fine, just hang in there."

-1 person commits suicide every 40 seconds according to a study by WHO, many of which suffered from a mental health condition.
+1 person commits suicide every 40 seconds according to a study by the World Health Organisation (WHO).
+Many of which suffered from a mental health condition.
 It wasn't fine for them was it?
-Support isn't adequate, there is a massive stigma regarding mental health implanted in the minds of those who have never had to face it.
+Support isn't adequate.
+There is a massive stigma regarding mental health implanted in the minds of those who have never had to face it.
 They call us names: weak, exaggerative, dramatic.

 This stigma needs to be tackled, more support for those like me is needed.
 Why are people like me not taken as seriously as someone with a broken leg if 1 person commits suicide every 40 seconds?
 Why do we need to hide this in the background?